FREQUENTLY ASKED QUESTIONS

 How does Exor measure its performance?
 Where can I find Exor’s historical performance?

-Exor aims at increasing its NAV per share to outperform the MSCI World Index in the long-term.
+Exor aims to increase its NAV per share to outperform the MSCI World Index in the long-term.

 Exor’s NAV per share evolution since inception (March 2009) can be found at Net Asset Value